mantidproject/mantid/docs/source/interfaces/direct/dns_reduction/DNS Reduction.rst

 This interface can be used to perform reduction of data collected at the DNS instrument at MLZ.
 Three different types of data can be loaded with the help of this interface.
-These datatypes correspond to the following operational modes of the instrument: "Powder TOF", "Powder Elastic", and "Single Crystal Elastic".
-Additionally, the interface provides a posibility of simulating DNS data using the "Simulation" mode.
+These data types correspond to the following operational modes of the instrument: "Powder TOF", "Powder Elastic", and "Single Crystal Elastic".
+Additionally, the interface provides a possibility of simulating DNS data using the "Simulation" mode.

-At the moment the interface only works for data collected by the polarization analysis detector bank, but not those collected by the position sensitive detector.
+At the moment, the interface only works for data collected by the polarization analysis detector bank, but not those collected by the position sensitive detector.